INTL BUS 200 — INTERNATIONAL BUSINESS

 Study and analysis of the culture and sociology of professional environments in the French and Francophone worlds, including government, international organizations, NGO's and business.
 Students develop communication skills through interactive teaching methods in multimedia labs.

-INTL BUS/FRENCH 314 — CONTEMPORARY ISSUES IN GOVERNMENT, ORGANIZATIONS, AND ENTERPRISE
+INTL BUS/FRENCH 314 — CONTEMPORARY ISSUES IN BUSINESS, GOVERNMENT AND NGOS

 Cultural study of contemporary Francophone Africa, focusing on issues in government, organizations and enterprise.
 Exploration of cultural and professional relations between Francophone Africa and France, the European Union, and the United States.